-HE Southern Alberta district bonspiel was held here from January 16th to 21st.
-Curlers with "stane and besom" were here from as far west as Cranbrook and Fernie, B.C., and east to Bow Island.
-Many beautiful prizes, including elegant silver cups, were up The weather man for competition. did his very best for them and the Mr. Scott of the ice was excellent. office staff is assisting the Lethbridge aggregation in holding its own in this sport and is in line to take his place in the semi-finals.
+THE Southern Alberta district bonspiel was held here from January

+16th to 21st.
+Curlers with "stane and

+besom" were here from as far west as

+Cranbrook and Fernie, B.C., and east

+to Bow Island.
+Many beautiful prizes,

+including elegant silver cups, were up

+for competition.
+The weather man

+did his very best for them and the

+ice was excellent.
+Mr. Scott of the

+office staff is assisting the Lethbridge

+aggregation in holding its own in this

+sport and is in line to take his place

+in the semi-finals.

-The above is not intended to dishearten any of the store rinks likely to take up our challenge in the last
+The above is not intended to dishearten any of the store rinks likely to take up our challenge in the last issue.